 Can gear give you inspiration?
 Can a neutral density filter give you inspiration?
-I say it can.
-Because it can open you new horizons and give you new possibilities.
+Yes, it can do ithat.
+Because it can open new horizons and give you new possibilities.
 Let’s see why…

 The highest density neutral density filter you could find was so far the 15-stop Singh-Ray but it was not free of color cast and, despite what you might think, there is a big difference between 15 stops and 16 stops – in terms of exposure 16 stops means a double exposure of what you can get with 15 stops, which is very important.
 In addition, Singh-Ray filters are traditionally quite expensive so they are not a solution for everyone.
 But the main problem with higher density filters was the color cast, especially for those wanting to work in color.
 This is where the new Firecrest 16 gave a solution, a great one indeed.

 Color cast was one of the most annoying things you could get in a long exposure, especially for those working in color, but for black and white photographers too, because color cast doesn’t mean only shift in colors but also degradation of the clarity of the black tones and degradation of the contrasts.
 But this is in the past, color cast is not an issue anymore if you work with the Firecrest filters!

 The Firecrest 16 Stops ND filters, that have a carbon neutral coating as the characteristic giving them the color neutrality, have been independently tested and declared hyper-neutral, which is an impressive result and if you read this review till the end you will also see which is my opinion about them after testing them in different conditions over the last weeks.

 Let me start by showing you how one of the images I shot looked like on the back of my camera.
 Even like this, you can see how natural and free of color cast the image looks.